Wyvi/nr-model/README.md

 ## Updating model version

 To update model version, at first create a new branch with name `aa.bb`, `aa.bb` meaning the new version of the model.
+Mark that branch a default inside github.
-The initial version is `2.0`, so a version with a minor change should be `2.1`, version with a major change (but keep it always backward compatible!) is `3.0`.
+The initial version is `2.0`, so a version with a minor change should be `2.1`, version with a major change is `3.0`.

-Then introduce your changes to files within the `model` directory and run build.sh
+Then introduce your changes to files within the `model` directory and change the contents of `version` file to `aa.bb.0`.
+Finally run `build.sh` to make sure everything builds, push to github and run a new github release.